Skip to main content

 ThresholdTrips on

-lowAny flagged reply (low / medium / high)
+lowAny flagged reply (medium or high)

 mediumMedium or high flags